bis-test/PageObjectModel/README.md

-# Page Object model Test automation framework using Selenium with Java, TestNG and Maven-
+# Page Object Model Test Automation Framework
 This is a sample project to demonstrate what is page object model framework and how it can used in selenium to automate any application.
 TestNG is used as test framework.